tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

   const keydown$ = fromEvent<KeyboardEvent>(document, 'keydown');
 ```

 The objects coming through the stream are of type `KeyboardEvent`, meaning they have the `key` and `repeat` properties we used before.
-We can create a new stream which filters these out:
+We can create a new stream that filters these out:

 ```typescript
   const arrowKeys$ = keydown$.pipe(